waaa/tmate.github.io/_posts/2016-05-18-authors-mapping.md

+---
+title: "5.12.
+Recommended client-side Git configuration"
+category: subchapter
+booktype: remote
+weight: 20
+---

-3. What are the options when talking about authors mapping?
+###3.
+What are the options when talking about authors mapping?

 Authors mapping is a question at first sight quite simple, but it's getting interesting and a bit more complicated if a closer look is taken.
 In this post an attempt is made to clear up a situation regarding different user-cases and problems that could occur during set up of a right way of mapping commit authors between two systems of SubGit and SVN.